 Construction in progress has historically been comprised primarily of property and equipment related to unopened stores and amounts associated with technology upgrades at period-end.
-At January 30, 2016, approximately 94% of the construction in progress balance was comprised of costs associated with information technology capital projects.
-The remaining balance consisted of costs associated with unopened stores and leasehold improvements.
+At January 28, 2017, approximately 71% of the construction in progress balance was comprised of costs associated with information technology capital projects.
+The remaining balance consisted primarily of costs associated with logistics facility upgrades to support our omni-channel initiative.